CityUHK-CALAS/cityuhk-calas.github.io/content/news/25-08-12-Qingyuan-Enrollment/index.md

 profile: false

 ---
-We're delighted to welcome Ren Qingyuan as our newest PhD student under the supervision of Prof. Ray C. C. Cheung!
+We're delighted to welcome Ren Qingyuan from Duke University and RIVAI as our newest PhD student under the supervision of Prof. Ray C. C. Cheung!
 <!--more-->

 <div style="text-align: justify">